-When most people think of a career in sales, they don't consider the hospitality industry as an industry to pursue success in.
+When most people think of a career in sales, they don't consider the hospitality industry as an option.
 Most think hospitality careers consist of restaurant managers, front desk workers, housekeepers, and managers.
-The truth is, however, that hotels and resorts are driven by sales professionals.
-Without whom, their beds would be empty, their lobby's barren, their restaurants dark and their conference rooms silent.
+The truth is, however, that hotels and resorts are driven by sales professionals helping sell rooms, fill the lobbies and keeping the restaurants humming.

 B2B Sales Professionals Wanted

 For the most part, the sales professionals employed in the hospitality industry are focused on B2B sales.
 Their days are spent visiting local businesses to champion how their hotel or resort has the resources and team needed for them to host a team meeting, or a customer invited event.
 These sales professionals need to understand their competition and know how to sell their establishment's services to the often very exact needs of their prospects and customers.

 These sales professionals also need to have strong networks within their local communities to not only draw leads and local opportunities but also to partner with local businesses to provide more local resources for businesses visiting their establishment from out of the area.
 These relationships with local businesses can and should be symbiotic: one business supports the other in a mutually beneficial way.

 Spend time walking around the lobby, visiting the meeting rooms, any restaurants, bars, pools, and gyms.
 Introduce yourself to every one of your co-workers whom you haven't met yet.
 Talk to them about what they do, how they do it and ask them about their unique "tips and tricks."

-If available, review any literature in the lobby or guest room that display area attractions, restaurants, and hotel/resort services.
+If available, review any literature in the lobby or guest room that display area attractions, restaurants, and hotel or resort services.
 Lastly, make sure you take a close look at the entire hotel or resort from the viewpoint of a guest.